renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 QEMU starts a server on the same machine on port 1234, so we set this to `localhost:1234`
 - Line 18: `miDebuggerPath` specifies the path to the gdb application we are using.
 We'll use the same one as specified before, which is part of the toolchain.
-So we specify `D:\\Toolchains\\arm-gnu-toolchain-13.2.Rel1-mingw-w64-i686-aarch64-none-elf\\bin\\aarch64-none-elf-gdb.exe`
+So we specify `D:\\Toolchains\\arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-aarch64-none-elf\\bin\\aarch64-none-elf-gdb.exe`
 - Line 19: `args` specifies command line arguments for the application being debugged.
 As our application is baremetal, we have no parameters, so we set it to an empty array `[]`
-- `env` can be used to specify a set of key-value pairs of environment variables passed.
+- `env` can be used to specify a set of key-value pairs of environment variables passed to the application.
 We leave this out

 Now, when we save .vs\launch.vs.json, we can start debugging.